 Van Leeuwen Artisan Ice Cream

 Soft Swerve is a self-described “urban” ice cream shop serving Asian-inspired ice cream flavors like Ube purple yam, matcha, lychee, and black sesame along with toppings like mochi, condensed milk, and fruity pebbles.
 At their Lower East Side shop, opt for an epic “swirl”, which is when they fold currents of matcha, black sesame, lychee, or Ube throughout the ice cream, if you so choose.
-Then, top your cone (black chocolate or red classic) with a “crunchy”, “chewy”, or “drizzle” option like Skor Toffee, salted caramel bits, or dark chocolate, respectively.
-The limited menu is very niche, but if you’ve ever had ice cream in Asia– or if you want to!– this is a great place to get the same vibe.
+Also, you can top your cone (black chocolate or red classic) with “crunchy”, “chewy”, or “drizzle” options like Skor Toffee, salted caramel bits, or dark chocolate.
+The limited menu is very niche, but if you’ve ever had ice cream in Asia– or if it’s on your Bucket List!– this is a great place to get the same vibe.

 OddFellows Ice Cream Co.

 Brooklyn’s quirkiest ice cream maker, Oddfellows is known for making bougie but very Brooklyn flavors like olive oil, malt maitake peanut, chorizo caramel swirl, miso cherry, and vegan hazelnut ice cream.
 Even their raspberry pink peppercorn sorbet is popular, made in small batches just like the rest of the ice cream.
 In the summer, they also sometimes do popsicles, like the iconic “Gin and Juice” and Rosé pops detailed in the picture above.
 (Hello, Brooklyn!)